South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- South Carolina has combined with its opponents to score more than 51 points only two times this season.
+- South Carolina and its opponents have combined for 51 points just two times this year.

-- Vanderbilt and its opponents have combined to score more than 51 points in three of five games this season.
+- Vanderbilt's games have gone over 51 points in three of five chances this season.

-- Saturday's over/under is 15.7 points higher than the combined 35.3 PPG average of the two teams.
+- The two teams combine to average 35.3 points per game, 15.7 less than the over/under in this contest.

-- This contest's over/under is 7.2 points fewer than the 58.2 these two squads combine to give up per game in 2021.
+- This contest's total is 7.2 points fewer than the 58.2 these two squads combine to give up per game in 2021.

-- Gamecocks games have an average total of 50.6 points this season, 0.4 fewer than Saturday's over/under.
+- The Gamecocks and their opponents score an average of 50.6 points per game, 0.4 fewer than Saturday's total.

 - The 53.2 PPG average total in Commodores games this season is 2.2 points more than this game's over/under.